Display current space weather data

 Demo for MiniCPM-o 2.6 to answer questions about images

-Ask questions about text or images
+Generate answers to questions about images

-Display a loading spinner and prepare space
+Display a loading spinner while preparing a space

 Space weather data refers to the collection of information about the changing conditions in space that can impact Earth's magnetic field, atmosphere, and technologies.
 It includes data on solar wind, cosmic rays, magnetic storms, coronal mass ejections, and geomagnetic activity.
 This data is critical for understanding and predicting events that can affect communication systems, power grids, satellite operations, and even space exploration.